2020’s biggest boy band has set new records once again with this comeback.

 Despite the cheerfulness and hype for the group’s comeback, BTS “comes back” with another profound message for their fans.
 Their title track, Life Goes On, reflects upon the lives of those living in isolation under the current pandemic.
 With relatable lyrics and a memorable music video, the band takes it to another level to connect spiritually with their fans.

 At the start of the song, BTS describes how days go by fast, with lyrics such as “Like an echo in the forest, the day will come around as if nothing happened” and “Yeah, life goes on.”
 Within these lines, BTS expresses how life under the pandemic seems to be passing by, and we are just in a state of inertia—with no progress.
-As many citizens are losing their jobs due to COVID-19, BTS wanted to produce a piece that would provide comfort to people in stress.
-As a result, their lyrics describe many of their predicaments they have been facing under the pandemic.
-Serving as a symbol of his experiences within isolation, RM talks about how he is forced to reminisce about his "dust-covered" past due to the current world's dormant state.
-Near the end, he states he is "dancing off-beat," indicating the pandemic made him out-of-touch, something a lot of us can relate to.
+As many citizens are losing their jobs due to COVID-19, BTS wanted to produce a piece that would provide comfort to people under stress.
+As a result, their lyrics describe many of the predicaments they have been facing under the pandemic.
+Serving as a symbol of his experiences within isolation, RM talks about how he is forced to reminisce about his “dust-covered” past due to the current world’s dormant state.
+Near the end, he states he is “dancing off-beat,” indicating the pandemic made him out of touch, something a lot of us can relate to.

 Furthermore, the official music video is complementary to the comforting mood of the song itself.
 The video includes many scenes viewers can relate to, like V driving with a mask on and everyone playing video games while staying home.
 There are also clips of the members reminiscing the fun memories they made before the pandemic to show how people are missing their friends and loved ones.
 Despite the warm palette of the video at first glance, the situation with each member essentially being locked behind windows and doors creates a rather monotonous atmosphere.
 With such a contrast from their colorful or dark music videos, it conveys their overarching message that days under quarantine might be dull, but “life goes on” anyway.